T'ai Chi Chuan: beginners

 - Do you often feel faint or have spells of dizziness?

 - Are you receiving medication for any condition?

 - Is there anything else we should know about your health?

 - Do you have a bone or joint problem, such as Arthritis, Osteoporosis, back or knee problems?

 How will I be taught, and will there be any work outside the class?

 You will be taught through demonstration of the specific movements and active participation within a class setting.
 The course tutor will give instruction during the class to enhance and develop your practice.
-Frequent personal physical practice outside of the sessions is highly recommended, as is taking personal notes during class.
+Handouts will also be given out in some of the classes.

 Are there any other costs?
 Is there anything I need to bring?

 You should wear loose comfortable clothing.
 Certain books and video/DVD will be recommended.

 When I've finished, what course can I do next?